 I come from an Executive Search background, where a big part of my previous role was to advise Researchers/Associates on their next job move.
 A good percentage of my counselling clients come via my network in search and recruitment.

-I have helped well over a hundred search professionals over the last 10 years.
+I have helped over a hundred search professionals over the last 10 years.
 You might be struggling on how to approach a work problem, need help in getting promoted, or want to transfer to a more welcoming culture.
-And when all these options are exhausted, it may be time to move to completely new pastures.
+And when all these options are exhausted, it may be time to move out of search to completely new pastures.

 My phone advice is free to all those in search, and totally confidential.
 Get in touch if you have something you want to talk over - anything at all, big or small.